 IELTS Letter Writing Tips: A Complete Guide to Achieve Best Score

-Right approach and technique are required to get a high score in the IELTS Letter Writing task.
+The right approach and technique are the basic requirements to get a high score in the IELTS General Training Writing Task 1.
 Once you know all the right strategies, you will be able to deliver the best of your ability.

-The following IELTS Letter Writing Tips will help you to get that perfect score you want for your eligibility requirement.
+The following IELTS Letter Writing Tips will help you learn the knack of writing letters to get that perfect score you want for your eligibility requirement.

 General instructions will help you to find the type of letter.
-Every letter has a purpose, and you will need to identify this before you start writing it because it will help you understand the points to cover, the type of letter you're expected to write and more.
+Every letter has a purpose and identifying that before you start writing it will help you understand the points to cover, the type of letter you're expected to write and pen it down strategically as well as effectively.

-With different style, each letter has a distinct beginning and signing off.
+While most of us are aware of the first two i.e. Formal and Informal letters, there’s a third type as well - the Semi-formal letter; all of them are distinguished by their distinct beginning and signing off.
 Once you identify the type of letter by reading all the instructions, you can focus on the vocabulary and contractions to be used.

 Here are the examples for all the types of letter writing:

-You write a formal letter to someone whom you don't know personally and have a formal relationship with them or someone whom you have never met about a serious and formal situation.
+In short, it is a letter addressed to someone whom you have never met or have a strictly formal relationship with about a serious and formal situation.

 You are interested in applying for the scholarship program at a foreign university for your post-graduation.